luizbgomide/EclipsePhase2e-ptbr/src/11/07-jupiter.md

 > **Posted by:** Tio Silencio, Firewall Proxy

 Understanding the Jovian system means understanding its size, gravity, power, and impact.
 It is home to the Jovian Republic, with the largest and strongest military presence among transumanity.
-Much like Jupiter itself, the Republic's sheer might is both a measuring stick and a force that tugs on every corner of the system.
+Much like Jupiter itself, the Republic’s sheer might is both a measuring stick and a force that tugs on every corner of the system.

 ## The Angry God